Alpel99/motorloader/README.md

 # Motorloader

 Tool to test generated load curves (python scripts) via an esp8266 as a digital servo tester (pwm input to esc).
+Used for load testing of a fuel cell @ TU Wien Space Team

 ## Features